Li-FT secures mystery lithium investor

 LI-FT Power Yellowknife Lithium Project NWTThe Yellowknife lithium project in The Northwest Territories is advancing towards an economic study next year.
 Credit: Li-FT Power

-Li-FT Power (TSXV: LIFT; US-OTC: LIFFF), which has Canada’s third-largest hard rock lithium resource, said this week that an unnamed investor is buying 9.99% of the company for $21.3 million.
+Li-FT Power (TSXV: LIFT; US-OTC: LIFFF), which claims to have Canada’s third-largest maiden hard rock lithium resource, said this week that an unnamed investor is buying 9.99% of the company for $21.3 million.

 The junior, which acquired the Yellowknife project in The Northwest Territories two years ago, is selling 2.7 million shares for $5.6575 apiece in an unbrokered private placement that’s due to close by Nov.
 12. The deal included an additional 1.6 million shares at $3.65 each to the same shareholder.